Skip to content

 What's broken now?

-The full scale of broken stuff is yet to be determined, but multiple reports, including #14 from this repo, state that one of the main goals of this project, stem-darkening (in nutshell, small size fonts emboldening) is basically dead for now, as Skrifa completely ignores those parameters.
+The full scale of broken stuff is yet to be determined, but multiple reports, including #14 from this repo, state that one of the main goals of this project, stem-darkening (fonts emboldening) is basically dead for now, as Skrifa completely ignores those parameters.

 So what now?

-At the quick look I made on Skrifa repo, there are no visible ways to set the settings the way FreeType allowed us to do, and considering the project goal "safety first and foremost" - I have a hard time imagining that something like that will be possible ever.
+After the quick look at the Skrifa repo, there is not a single way to replicate the required functionality, and considering the project goal, "safety first and foremost" - I have a hard time imagining that something like that will be possible.
 But we'll see.

 Update 1: Temporary solution below.